ffund/tcp-ip-essentials/lab-l2-bridge/learning-switch.md

 Without MAC address learning, all frames will be flooded on all ports, and all nodes will be in a single collision domain.
 The 1000 Kbps capacity will be shared between them.

-The `iperf` receivers should still be running on node-3 and node-4.
+The `iperf` receivers should still be running on hamlet and ophelia.
 We will start the transmitters again, one after the other.
-On node-1, run
+On romeo, run

 ```
 iperf -c 10.0.0.3 -t 90
 ```

-and on node-2, quickly run
+and on juliet, quickly run

 ```
 iperf -c 10.0.0.4 -t 90